wadewegner/wadewegner.github.com/_posts/2007-05-04-the-biztalk-adapters-for-enterprise-applications-on-windows-server-2003-64-bit.markdown

 	2. Change InstallPath from "C:Program Files (x86)Common FilesMicrosoft BizTalk Adapters for Enterprise Applications" to "C:Progra~2Common FilesMicrosoft BizTalk Adapters for Enterprise Applications".

 	Yes, for some reason, you have to change "Program Files (x86)" to "Progra~2", probably because the Adapter isn't written very well.
 If you don't update these registry settings, you will most likely get the following error:

-	he description for Event ID ( 0 ) in Source ( Microsoft BizTalk Adapters for Enterprise Applications ) cannot be found.
+		The description for Event ID ( 0 ) in Source ( Microsoft BizTalk Adapters for Enterprise Applications ) cannot be found.
 The local computer may not have the necessary registry information or message DLL files to display messages from a remote computer.
 You may be able to use the /AUXSOURCE= flag to retrieve this description; see Help and Support for details.
 The following information is part of the event: Exception occurred:

 		Error Code: 12154 (0x2f7a)
 		08004 : [Oracle][ODBC][Ora]ORA-12154: TNS:could not resolve service name.